 The specs on the Bowflex TC5 include:

-UPDATE: Bowflex has introduced all new models to replace the TC5 and all of the other TreadClimbers.
+UPDATE: This model is no longer available.
+Bowflex has introduced all new TreadClimbers to replace the TC5.

 With no motor to worry about, the Bowflex TreadClimber TC5 needs no power supply to light up the console or move the dual treadles.
 It is completely manual so you can put it in any room.
 Nevertheless, the drawbacks are the components: for example, the hydraulic shocks will wear out and need replacing.
 Past user reviews report other problems mechanically with these machines as well.